 - Know and review your risk factors (i.e. family history) with your physician.

 - Get active – walking or doing moderate exercise activity for at least 30 minutes a day, five days a week, or more vigorous workouts at least 20 minutes a day, three times a week, is recommended for the average adult.

 - Adopt a diet low in salt, saturated and transfats and high in unsaturated fats (fish, avocado, etc.) like the Mediterranean Diet.

 - Avoid smoking and recreational drug use.

-Friday, February 3rd is National Wear Red Day®…support this movement by putting on your favorite red dress, red shirt, or red tie.
+The first Friday in February is known as National Wear Red Day®.
+Support this movement by putting on your favorite red dress, red shirt, or red tie.
 For more information on heart disease, visit the Heart Foundation website.